Killer Bean Forever: Video games

+A third-person, open-world shooter game based on Killer Bean was announced in August 2021.
+Lew planned on bringing the game to Windows, MacOS and Linux in 2024, and consoles such as PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch after the game's full release.
+Which has been delayed.
+The game is planned to cost US$20.
+In August 2023, an official trailer was uploaded for the game, announcing a demo and showcasing gameplay of the game.
+The game was expected to launch in early access on Steam in 2024; an extended gameplay trailer was revealed during Summer Game Fest 2024.

+Web series

-In January 2020, The Killer Bean Channel posted a picture on YouTube community revealing Killer Bean's return and will have a 10+ episode series, although it has been delayed since late February.
-The Twitter account of Killer Bean claimed that YouTubers and fans will voice act the characters in the series.
-On May 10, the first teaser of the miniseries was released to the Killer Bean Channel.
+In January 2020, Lew revealed Killer Bean's return in a 10+ episode web series, although it had been delayed in late February.
+Lew claimed that famous YouTubers and fans will voice act the characters in the series.

-On May 10, 2020, The Return of Killer Bean, a teaser for what could come in the new series, was released onto YouTube.
+On May 10, 2020, The Return of Killer Bean, a teaser for the web series, was released onto YouTube.
 "The Return of Killer Bean" was released as a teaser for the upcoming 2020 series in 4K.
-The short features Killer Bean (Jeff Lew) attacking a group of mercenaries, but when the last surviving bean (Christopher Giersz) threatens to shoot a hole through his car door, just like he did with his mother's, Killer Bean attempts to reason with him.
+The short features Killer Bean attacking a group of mercenaries, but when the last surviving bean threatens to shoot a hole through his car door, just like he did with his mother's, Killer Bean attempts to reason with him.
 Claiming that the mercenary has some personal problems, Killer Bean lets him take his car and throws him the keys.
 The last bean tries to find the keys in some trash bags, but when he finds them, the keys are actually an explosive device.
 The explosion throws the mercenary into a garbage can, though he survives, before Killer Bean leaves in his car.

 On September 6, 2020, the first episode was released.
 On November 20, 2020, the second and final episode was released.

 In August 2021, due to the new Killer Bean game in development and getting false copyright claims on YouTube before, Lew announced that the series is no longer in production.

 On October 1, 2022, a new series titled Killer Bean - The Prequel was officially announced.
-Taking place before the events of Killer Bean Forever, the story follows Killer Bean's Shadow Bean training into the Shadow Agency.
+Taking place before the events of Killer Bean Forever, the story follows Killer Bean's training into the Shadow Agency.
 The first episode titled Driving School was released on September 29, 2022.